The Beginner’s Guide to Building a Color Grading Suite

 You might think you’re safe as long as sunlight doesn’t hit your display, but alas, it’s not so simple.
 Ambient light influences your brain’s perception of color, and because natural light changes throughout the day, your eyes automatically adjust without you realizing it.
 Even a little light reflecting off the back wall of your suite can be a problem.

-The straightforward solution to ambient light pollution is to place your suite on the interior of a building with no windows to the outside.
-This is great for maximizing light control (since no sunlight can leak into the room), but such room placement has downsides.
-Lack of exposure to natural light can have negative emotional/physiological effects if you work in it for most hours of the day, so if you go this route be sure to go outside every once in a while.
+The straightforward solution to ambient light pollution is to place your suite in a windowless interior space.
+This is great for maximizing light control since no sunlight can leak into the room.
+But consider the downsides.
+Lack of exposure to natural light can have negative emotional/physiological effects.
+Especially if you work in it the entire day.
+So if you go this route be sure to go outside every once in a while.

 But, it’s not impossible to turn a room with windows into a color suite.
 All you have to do is make sure there a substantial blackout curtains, or even hard shutters, to block out as much sunlight as possible.

 Once you have complete control over ambient light in your suite, it’s time to add your own.
-Every bulb in your suite should be balanced to a 6500k color temperature.
+Make sure every bulb in your suite has a 6500k color temperature.
 This balance corresponds to the D65 white point of your computer monitor, which will prevent your eyes from adjusting to an off-colored light source.